 John Hack: Head Coach, Wide Receivers:

-Coach Hack enters his sixth season as the Head Football Coach at Morris Catholic.
-Hack is also a member of the Executive Leadership Team at Morris Catholic and has transitioned to the role of Athletic Director.
+Coach Hack enters his seventh season (2021) as the Head Football Coach at Morris Catholic.
+Hack is also a member of the Administration through his service as Athletic Director.
 Coach Hack brings great energy and has established a culture that is one of the finest anywhere in the country.

 Coach came to Morris Catholic via Immaculata High School.
 John played his high school ball there where he was team captain and a third-team all-state all teams lineman.
 Subsequently, Hack played his college ball at Saint Peter's University, and was a member of the 2001 team that went 10-1 and was inducted into the university's Hall of Fame.

 Hack's college career was marred by injuries, but he used the physical setbacks as a boost to get into the arena of coaching.
 After suffering three consecutive season-ending injuries as a sophomore, junior, and senior, Hack helped the coaching staff break down film, make scouting reports, recruit, and was given a headset on game-day.
 This started his coaching career.
 In the classroom, Hack shined most and was named the co-valedictorian of his graduating class in 2004.
 After college, Hack immediately started his coaching career at his alma mater, Immaculata.
 From 2004-2012 Hack served as the Defensive Line Coach and concurrently ran the Fellowship of Christian Athletes at Immaculata.
 In 2007, John married his beautiful bride, Katie, and also became the Special Teams Coordinator.
 Simultaneously, Hack was developing his career as a financial advisor at Nationwide Financial.
 In 2009, Hack became the Director of Advancement & Alumni Relations at Immaculata and started his own firm, Hack Financial.